Skip to content

 As the immunity will start to wear off with time, booster shots are recommended for the following groups of people:

 • Teenagers/adolescents: Immunity effects of the vaccine tend to wear off by around age 11.
+A booster is recommended at age 11 and can be done later if due.

 • Adults: Adults are recommended to get a booster shot at every 10 year interval for continued protection against whooping cough, tetanus, and diphtheria.
 This is especially important for parents of young children or infants, as the booster can reduce the risk of infecting or getting infected by infants or children.